edgio-docs/edgio-docs/guides/starter.md

 The `jsonQuery` syntax is provided by the [json-query](https://github.com/auditassistant/json-query) library.

-## Prefetching POSTs
+### Prefetching POSTs

 Most assets that need to be prefetched are HTTP GET requests.
 It is also possible to prefetch POST requests with some additional configuration.

 When your app prefetches assets, the actual prefetch request is always a GET, so you need to make sure that your router is configured to respond to both GET and POST requests for any POST URL.
-In order to ensure that the response is cached as a POST by the service worker, you need to specify `method: 'post'` in the cache config and convert get requests to posts:
+In order to ensure that the response is cached as a POST by the service worker, you need to specify `method: 'post'` in the cache config and convert GET requests to POSTs:

 ```js
 const cacheConfig = {